gdcutting/nwdataconsulting_website/content/_index.md

 title: Northwest Data Consulting Home
 ---

 Welcome to Northwest Data Consulting.
-We provide consulting services focused on data analytics, AI, and machine learning in the Pacific Northwest and beyond.
+We provide consulting services focused on data analytics, engineering AI, and machine learning in the Pacific Northwest and beyond.

 ## Make the most of your data.